MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 ## Assign a traffic forwarding profile to specific users and groups

+Global Secure Access traffic forwarding profiles default to all users being assigned the traffic profile.
 To scope the traffic profile to a specific user or group:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Secure Access Administrator](/azure/active-directory/roles/permissions-reference#global-secure-access-administrator) AND [Application Administrator](../identity/role-based-access-control/permissions-reference.md#application-administrator).